Water Utility Technician - Crew Leader

 An equivalent combination of education, training, and experience that demonstrates required knowledge, skills, and abilities may be considered.

-- At least five (5) years experience in the maintenance, repair, and operation of facilities, equipment, and systems in assigned maintenance function.
+- At least 2.5 years progressively responsible experience in the maintenance, repair, and operation of facilities, equipment, and systems in assigned maintenance function.

 - Knowledge of practices, procedures, equipment, and systems related to assigned maintenance function and applicable safety practices and procedures.

 - Ability to establish and maintain effective working relationships with employees and citizens